farhat-lab/tbp-severity-scoring/prediction/README.md

 ## `03_PNG_conversion_and_comparison.py`

-This script extracts metadata from DICOM messages.
-The metadata includes information about the patient, referring physician, date, time, and location that the x-ray was taken.
+This script converts the DICOM files to PNG files for easy viewing of the PNG Files.

 Required arguments: